eloritzkovitz/atlaset/docs/explore/explore-overview.md

 # Explore overview

-The **`Explore`** lets you explore the world in an interactive way.
-You can either track your own exploration progress, or browse data for new information about countries or other aspects of the world.
+The **`Explore`** section provides tools for discovering information about the world and tracking your personal exploration progress.

-Data can be browsed, searched and filtered freely, viewed in `grid mode` or `list mode` for convenience.
+You can browse and search geographic and reference data, or track your progress through countries, achievements, and other exploration activities.

-## **Key features**
+## **Sections**

 - **`Progress`:** Track your world exploration.
 - **`Discover`:** Learn more about countries and various aspects of the world.